jdroachh/neon_white_leaderboard_parse/README.md

+# Use at your own risk!
+I recommend using an alt and not touching any built in rate limiting or you risk being flagged by Steam.

 # How to Scrape Neon White Steam Leaderboards

 A guide to pulling global leaderboard data for all levels in Neon White using Python and the Steam API — no developer key required.